wallacebrf/Synology-to-TrueNAS/README.md

 - click on `Advanced Options` and scroll down to set `Mapall User` and `Mapall Group` to `root` and set `security` to `SYS`
 - if desired there is an option under the `Advanced Options` to set the NFS share as Read Only.
 Set as your setup requires.
 - click save
-3. repeat step above as needed for addtional shares as desired.
+3. repeat step above as needed for additional shares as desired.

-Note: I had difficulty in sharing a data set with child data sets over NFS, specifcally the `/mnt/volume1/video` data set.
+Note: I had difficulty in sharing a data set with child data sets over NFS, specifically the `/mnt/volume1/video` data set.
 For some reason i could see and access the data on that `/mnt/volume1/video` main data set i was directly sharing over NFS, but i was NOT able to acces the files in the child data sets `4k_movies`, `TV_shows` etc... even after playing around with permissions.
 If there were "regular" folders created within the main data set `/mnt/volume1/video` i was directly sharing with NFS, i was able to see THOSE folders and files fine.
 I am sure there is a fix for this, but for my limited testing and now getting it to work well enough for my needs.
 As such i just made individual NFS shares for the data sets i made under `/mnt/volume1/video` and everything seemed to work fine.

 ## 11.)
 Create snapshots
 <div id="Create_snapshots"></div>